Estefi24/PI-Food-PT05/README.md

 Description:

-An App of recipes with functionality for: searching, filtering, pagination and creation of new recipes.
-The Front End was developed with React, Redux Tool Kit for global state, React Router for routing pages.
-The Back End was developed with Node, Express for the creation of the REST API, Sequelize for the DB models and relations, PostgreSQL as the SQL Engine.
+It is a food recipe app whose functionalities are: search, filtering, pagination, recipe details and creation of new recipes.
+The Back End was developed with Node, Express for the creation of the API, Sequelize for the models and relations of the DB, PostgreSQL as the SQL Engine.
+The Front End was developed with React, Redux, React Router for routing pages.
+It has responsive design.